+Whether you need an X-ray of your arm, a CT of your lungs or an MRI of your heart, our radiology department offers a range of diagnostic and therapeutic services.
 In addition to our friendly and well-trained technicians, our radiologists work on-site to provide quick response to patient and physician needs.
 Selected for its speed, accuracy and safety, our imaging equipment also provides more detail than ever before.
-Our radiology services include the following:

-A bone density test determines if you have osteoporosis — a disease that causes bones to become more fragile and more likely to break.
+become more fragile and more likely to break.
 A bone density test uses X-rays to measure how many grams of calcium and other bone minerals are packed into a bone.
-Although osteoporosis is more common in older women, men also can develop the condition.
 Your doctor may recommend a bone density test if you’ve gotten shorter, fractured a bone, are taking certain drugs, received a transplant or experience lower hormone levels.
 Bone density tests are easy, fast and painless.
 During the test, you lie down while a mechanical arm passes over you.
 The test usually takes about 10 minutes to complete.

-Magnetic resonance imaging (MRI) uses a magnetic field, radio waves and a computer to create a detailed image of the inside of your body.
+a detailed image of the inside of your body.
 MRI is used to examine soft tissues (like organs, muscle, cartilage, ligaments and tendons) in areas like the brain, spine, breast, abdomen, pelvis and joints.
-Before the scan, you will have to complete a detailed History and Screening form.
-(Be sure to tell the technologist if you have any metal or electronic devices in your body, if you think you’re pregnant or if you have any kidney or liver problems.)
-Before an MRI, you will be asked to change into a gown and to remove jewelry, eyeglasses, watches, dentures and hearing aids.
-No keys, coins, credit cards or cell phones are allowed in the room either.
 During the scan, which typically lasts less than an hour, you lie on a table while a technologist watches and communicates with you from an adjoining room.
 Sometimes certain conditions can be difficult to see on an MRI, so your physician may request that you receive an injection of a contrast agent to provide a more vivid picture.
 During the scan, you must hold very still because movement can blur the resulting images.
-Once your scan is complete, a radiologist will review your results and send a report to your doctor.
+Once your scan is complete, a radiologist will review your results and send a report to your physician.

-PET/CT Scans are most often used in people who have cancer, heart disease or brain disorders.
 This scan is especially useful for cancer patients because it can determine the spread of certain cancers, how well the cancer is responding to treatment and any possible recurrence.
 In one continuous full-body scan, which usually averages about 30 minutes, PET can detect changes in the body’s metabolism caused by the growth of abnormal cells, while CT simultaneously pinpoints the exact size, shape and location of diseased tissue.
 When receiving a PET/CT scan, the process begins with a radioactive glucose injection into the bloodstream.
-You must wait 30 to 60 minutes for the radioactive substance to be absorbed by the organ or tissue to be imaged.
+You must wait 30-60 minutes for the radioactive substance to be absorbed by the organ or tissue to be imaged.
 During the scan, you lie on a table that moves incrementally through a scanner shaped like a giant doughnut.
 The test itself is painless, but you must lie very still or the images will be blurred.
 The scanner then produces digital images which create a 3-D image.

-An Ultrasound exam uses high-frequency sound waves to produce precise images of structures within your body.
-Most ultrasound exams are done using a device outside of your body, though some exams involve placing a device inside your body.
+within your body.
+Most ultrasounds are done using a device outside of your body, though some exams involve placing a device inside your body.
 Ultrasounds are typically used to evaluate a fetus or the abdomen and pelvis, evaluate flow in blood vessels, guide a biopsy, check your thyroid gland and study your heart.
 During an ultrasound, you lie on an exam table and a small amount of gel is applied to your skin.
 The technician presses a small hand-held device against your skin over the area of your body being examined, moving from one area to another.
 Ultrasound is usually a painless procedure and a typical exam takes 30-60 minutes.

-An X-ray is a quick, painless test that produces images of the inside of your body.
-X-rays are used to take pictures of bones, teeth, lungs, breasts, the heart, blood vessels and digestive tract.
+used to take pictures of bones, teeth, lungs, breasts, the heart, blood vessels and digestive tract.
 During an X-ray, you won’t be able to feel a thing, but you will have to hold still and hold your breath so the technologist can get a clear image.
 Although X-ray beams expose you to small doses of radiation, the benefits far outweigh the risks.
 After an X-ray you can usually resume normal activities and should not experience any side effects.
-At MMCH, X-rays are saved digitally on computers and reviewed by our on-site radiologists.